lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### 17.1 Group Related Data Together

-When several values describe the same object or concept, retain them together in one table instead of creating many separate variables that must remain synchronized manually.
+When several values describe the same object or concept, keep them together in one table instead of creating many separate variables that must remain synchronized manually.

 ### **Preferred**